 - Preheat the oven 170ºC/325ºF/ GM3 and grease the baking tin

-- Sift the flour, spices, salt and baking soda into a bowl
+- Sift the flour, spices, salt, baking powder and baking soda into a bowl

 - Combine the butter and sugar together in a large bowl with electric beaters for 3-4 minutes until fluffy and the colour begins to lighten

-- Using a metal spoon, fold half of the flour mixture into the wet mix, then fold in the remaining flour.
-Finally, fold through the dessicated coconut and the nuts until evenly distributed
+- Finally, fold through the dessicated coconut and the nuts until evenly distributed

 - Once cooked, allow to rest for 2 minutes, then turn out of the tin and leave to cool on a wire rack

-- When the cake is cold, combine the icing sugar, ground cinnamon and maple syrup with enough of the water to obtain a smooth icing with a fairly thick pouring consistency – runny enough to trickle down the side of the cake, but not thin enough to soak in (think thick custard)
+- Add the maple syrup and half the water.
+Mix well and keep adding more water in ½ teaspoon increments until a smooth icing with a fairly thick pouring consistency is attained.
+It should be runny enough to trickle down the side of the cake, but not thin enough to soak in

 - Drizzle the icing over the cake in a zig-zig pattern.
 Repeat the zig-zigs, but in the opposite direction

 - Finally, sprinkle the coconut and pecan nuts over the top